FF220v/ITMO-Psychopass-Team/tests/TESTS_README.md

 Basically tests require one file - settings.json.
 It is generated out of staging data and from secret files.

-Before starting with tests, run `generate_session.sh` in order to connect testing session to your telegram account.
+Before starting with tests, run `./generate_session.sh` in order to connect testing session to your telegram account.

 That's it.
 Now you can `./run_tests.sh`